|Values are valid only on day of printing.|

 T-cell lymphopenia in infants identified by newborn screening for SCID is defined as autologous CD3T cells < or =1,500 cells/mcL.

 This assay should not be used for diagnosing T-lymphocytic malignancies or evaluation of T-cell lymphocytosis of unknown etiology, though the latter may be identified through this assay in a screening assessment.
-In such cases, LCMS/3287 Leukemia/Lymphoma Immunophenotyping by Flow Cytometry will be recommended, which includes a hematopathology review.
+In such cases, LCMS / Leukemia/Lymphoma Immunophenotyping by Flow Cytometry will be recommended, which includes a hematopathology review.

-Also, when diagnostically assessing lymphocyte subsets (quantitatively) in any of the above clinical contexts, it may be more useful to order the TBNK cell quantitation assay rather than the T-cell subset quantitation alone, as it excludes B-and NK-cell counts.
+Also, when diagnostically assessing lymphocyte subsets (quantitatively) in any of the above clinical contexts, it may be more useful to order the T-cell, B-cell, and natural killer TBNK cell quantitation assay rather than the T-cell subset quantitation alone, as it excludes B-and natural killer-cell counts.

 The appropriate age-related reference values will be provided on the report.

 1. Carmichael KF, Abayomi A: Analysis of diurnal variation of lymphocyte subsets in healthy subjects and its implication in HIV monitoring and treatment.
 15th Intl Conference on AIDS, Bangkok, Thailand, 2004, Abstract # B11052